kalefrancis19/PropertySanta/customer/README.md

 ## Manual Management

-The AdminWeb provides a dedicated interface for managing property manuals:
+The customerWeb provides a dedicated interface for managing property manuals:

 1. **Access**: Click the "Manual" button on any property card
 2. **Edit**: Update the manual title and content